Reporting Title IX Concerns

 Reports involving employees

-Bethany Prusky is the Deputy Title IX Coordinator for matters related to employee Title IX concerns.
+Bethany Prusky is the Deputy Title IX Coordinator for employees.
 Bethany can be reached at:

 Individuals may also contact the Equal Employment Opportunity / Affirmative Action Office at 330-972-7300

-Employees at regional sites or Wayne College with concerns should contact Bethany Prusky at 330-972-7300.
+Employees at regional sites or Wayne College with Title IX concerns should contact Bethany Prusky at 330-972-6195.

 - The investigatory procedures contained in the University’s Sexual Harassment Policy will continue to apply to all instances of sexual harassment and Title IX.
 The term “sexual harassment” shall continue to be broadly construed to include all instances of gender discrimination, including but not limited to sexual misconduct, sexual violence, sexual assault, and any other sexually motivated physical conduct.
 Sexual assault includes any form of unwanted sexual contact obtained without consent and/or obtained by the use of force, threat of force, intimidation, or coercion.

 - The University reserves the right to refer any sexual conduct, defined as criminal conduct, to the appropriate external agency, including the prosecutor, the police, or any other appropriate investigative agency.
 Some sexual conduct, because of its severity, will require mandatory reporting by the University, regardless of a complaining party’s wishes to keep the matter confidential.

 - All University faculty, including part-time faculty, are considered “responsible employees” pursuant to Title IX.
 All responsible employees who receive notice of sexual harassment/sexual misconduct have an affirmative obligation to report the alleged conduct to the Title IX Coordinator, or Deputy Title IX Coordinators.
 The only University employee’s not required to report Title IX violations are those “confidential employees” that work in Health Services or The Counseling and Testing Center.